 State of the University

-On Tuesday, September 23, President and CEO Michael J. Garanzini, S.J., addressed students, faculty, and staff at two State of the University addresses, which were delivered in Kasbeer Hall and the Galvin Auditorium.
+On Tuesday, September 23, President Michael J. Garanzini, S.J., addressed students, faculty, and staff at two State of the University addresses, which were delivered in Kasbeer Hall and the Galvin Auditorium.
 For those interested in watching the Lake Shore Campus address, please see the recording above.
 Below, please find some of the highlights from Father Garanzini's addresses.

 - Growing Health Sciences—Father Garanzini reiterated the importance of the Health Sciences Division to the University and talked about the growing public health enterprise, which welcomed approximately 100 new faculty members this year and is seeing a larger demand for nurses seeking an advanced degree.
 He recognized the strong work of Dr. Gamelli, senior vice president and provost of the Health Sciences Division, who will retire this October.
 He also provided an update on the construction of the new Center for Translational Research and Education and discussed the need for more grants and external research at the campus—something the new center should help lead to.